 The Brooklyn Bridge is 1.134 miles but the entrances for the Brooklyn Bridge pedestrian walkway are approximately 1.6 miles apart.

-Planning to cross the Brooklyn Bridge?
+Planning to cross one of the most famous NYC bridges?
 You might want to plan for how long it takes to cross the Brooklyn Bridge, especially if you’re trying to plan around visiting this iconic landmark.

 Driving across the Brooklyn Bridge

 As we mentioned before, time spent driving on the Brooklyn Bridge can vary.
 If you’re traveling in the early morning or mid-day when everyone should be in their offices, you may be able to drive across the whole bridge without delays.
 As mentioned, the Brooklyn Bridge is just over 1 mile long, so you can expect to cross quickly by car if there is no traffic.